-Approximate date of commencement of proposed sale to public: As soon as practical after the effective date of this Registration Statement.

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities At registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-Indicate by check mark whether the registrant is a large accelerated filer, and accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \Box

-Accelerated Filer

-Non-accelerated filer \Box

-Smaller Reporting Company 🗵
+- - nencement of proposed sale to - As soon as practical after the eff fective date of this Registration n Statement. f any of the securities being registered of Act of 1933, other than securities offered · sis pursuant to Rule 415 under the Securities plans, check the following box. ⊠ f this Form is filed to register additional ist the Securities Act registration stateme 0.1 e Securities Act, check the following box and the same offering. \Box f this Form is a post-effective amendmer At registration statement number of the ea • neck the following box and list the Securities \Box f this Form is a post-effective amendmer Act registration statement number of the e - heck the following box and list the Securities \Box ndicate by check mark whether the registrompany.
+See the definitions of "large acc Check one): -accelerated filer, or a smaller reporting ompany" in rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated Filer □ Non-accelerated filer □ Smaller Reporting Company ⊠